aya49/202105_sfu_cmpt_127/labs/04/README.md

 Last updated 2021-05 by Alice Yue.

-Course material designed, developed, and initially taught by [Prof. Richard Vaughan](https://rtv.github.io/); this material has since been taught and adapted by Anne Lavergne, Victor Cheung, and others.
+Course material designed, developed, and initially taught by [Richard Vaughan](https://rtv.github.io/); this material has since been taught and adapted by Anne Lavergne, Victor Cheung, and others.

 (This lab was previously lab 05)